globulus/simi/README.md

     def equals(other): return @matches(other)
 end
 ```
-* All methods in Šimi classes are at the same time static and non-static (class and instance), it's their content that defines if they can indeed by used as both - methods that have references to *self* in their bodies are instance-only as the *self* will be nil when used on a class.
+* All methods in Šimi classes are at the same time static and non-static (class and instance), it's their content that defines if they can indeed by used as both - when referencing a method on an instance, *self* will point to that instance; conversely, it will point to the Class object when the method is invoked statically.
 * Methods and instance variables that start with an *underscore* (_) are considered protected, i.e they can only be accessed from the current class and its subclasses.
 Trying to access such a field raises an error:
 ```ruby
 class Private: